cloudmesh/cloudmesh-nlp/README.md

 ## Abstract

-Natural Language processing is an imprtant application in todays ever more conected world.
+Natural Language processing is an important application in todays ever more conected world.
-Many cloud providers offer oline services related to natural language processing.
+Many cloud providers offer online services related to natural language processing.
 Our goal is to demonstrate a multicloud analytics service, that can utilize mutiple such services and on demand switch between them in order to return a result.
 We focus on language translation from AWS, Azure, Google and IBM.
 Other providers and additional services could